 Tallington Farm is part of the Higher Level Entry Scheme and also in the Countryside Stewardship Scheme.
 As part of this commitment to the larger environmental impact, wild bird seed (kale, quinoa, wild radish, millet and maize) crops are planted for the wild birds and insects and also acts as pheasant cover.
 We have also planted over 1000 metres of new hedging to encourage birdlife and insects.

-There are also cats, dogs, rabbits and chickens plus a Shetland Pony for interest.
+There are also cats, chickens plus three Rescued Donkeys for interest.

-Andy and Louise are very keen to promote farming, the environment and the countryside to educate young children, promoting British Agriculture and ensuring children growing up today are aware of where their food comes from and to respect the countryside.
+Andy, Louise and Will are very keen to promote farming, the environment and the countryside to educate young children, promoting British Agriculture and ensuring children growing up today are aware of where their food comes from and to respect the countryside.

-If you are interested in a farm visit please contact Andy or Louise on the numbers below.
+If you are an educational establishment and interested in a farm visit please contact Andy or Louise on the numbers below.
 We would like to meet you before your visit to discuss your group requirements.
 We can then tailor your visit to link into your curriculum requirements.
 It is also an opportunity to discuss Health & Safety precautions and any disabled or special needs requirements.

-The maximum number of pupils we can manage is 30 but please call to discuss this.
+The maximum number of pupils we can manage is 32 but please call to discuss this.
 We ask for teachers and volunteers at a ratio of 1 adult : 6 children.
-We expect your visit to last approx two hours depending on your requirements.
+We expect your visit to last approx. two hours depending on your requirements.
 There is no charge for the visit.

 There is sufficient parking for one large coach or three smaller minibuses.